UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 ![Baseline Model at Higher temp](/assets/images/Model/Baseline_model_TEMP1.png) *graph output under higher temp with the baseline model* -->

-After comparing the baseline model at different temperatures, we want to see how the model with sHSP and Glutathione behave which we will be referencing as the sHSP with Glutathione model afterwards.
+After comparing the baseline model at different temperatures, we want to see how the model with sHSP and Glutathione behave which we will be referring to as the sHSP with Glutathione model afterwards.

-{{ '/assets/images/Model/AddOn_model_TEMP0.png#Figure 3: graph output under nomral temperature with the add on modelSPLIT/assets/images/Model/AddOn_model_TEMP1.png#Figure 4: graph output under high temperature with the add on model' | sideBySide }}
+{{ '/assets/images/Model/AddOn_model_TEMP0.png#Figure 5: graph output under nomral temperature with the sHSP and Glutathione model modelSPLIT/assets/images/Model/AddOn_model_TEMP1.png#Figure 6: graph output under high temperature with the sHSP and Glutathione model' | sideBySide }}
 <!-- ![Add on Model](/assets/images/Model/AddOn_model_TEMP0.png) -->
 <!-- ![Add on Model at Higher Temp](/assets/images/Model/AddOn_model_TEMP1.png) -->

-As you can see by comparing the baseline and add on model at higher temp, we can see that the Natural Protein in the add on model is delepting at a significantly lower rate than the Natural Protein in the baseline model.

-The above comparison showed a promising result, however, it is still unclear whether sHSP or Glutathione contribute more to the alleviation of the heat stress.
+As you can see by comparing the baseline and add on model at higher temp, we can see that the Natural Protein in Figure 6 is delepting at a significantly lower rate than the Natural Protein in Figure 5.
+This comparison showed a promising result, however, it is still unclear whether sHSP or Glutathione contribute more to the alleviation of the heat stress.
 Therefore, graphs with only sHSP or Glutathione were plotted below.

-{{ '/assets/images/Model/sHSP_model_TEMP1.png#Figure 5: graph output under high temperature with only sHSP addedSPLIT/assets/images/Model/Glutathione_model_TEMP1.png#Figure 6: graph output under high temperature with only Glutathione added' | sideBySide }}
+{{ '/assets/images/Model/sHSP_model_TEMP1.png#Figure 7: graph output under high temperature with only sHSP addedSPLIT/assets/images/Model/Glutathione_model_TEMP1.png#Figure 8: graph output under high temperature with only Glutathione added' | sideBySide }}

-From the graph, we can conclude that Glutathione is the main helper as expected since its main function is to reduce the ROS level inside the cell which is the main cause of protein misfolding.
+From the graph, we can conclude that Glutathione is the main helper as expected since its main function is to reduce the ROS level inside the cell which acts as the main cause of protein misfolding.

 <!-- ![sHSP on Higher temp](/assets/images/Model/sHSP_model_TEMP1.png)
 ![Glu on Higher temp](/assets/images/Model/Glutathione_model_TEMP1.png) -->

 After knowing that Glutathione is the main helper, we would also like to evaluate if frontloading the amount of Glutathione before the actual ROS level surge would be helpful for the cell to increase its survivability.

-{{ '/assets/images/Model/AddOn_model_TEMP1.png#Figure 7: graph output under high temperature with Glutathione frontloadSPLIT/assets/images/Model/Glut_FrontLoad_model_TEMP1.png#Figure 8: graph output under high temperature without Glutathione frontload' | sideBySide }}
+{{ '/assets/images/Model/AddOn_model_TEMP1.png#Figure 9: graph output under high temperature with Glutathione frontloadSPLIT/assets/images/Model/Glut_FrontLoad_model_TEMP1.png#Figure 10: graph output under high temperature without Glutathione frontload' | sideBySide }}

 The graph above suggested that 10 times initial frontloading of the Glutathione is not improving the state of cell further.
 This is largely due to the setting of the model, where a small amount of Glutathione is sufficient to oppress the ROS level inside the cell.